Papilegend/Ryhm-E/second-homework/Analysis 8/Analysis 8.md

 2. The code could benefit from more descriptive function names that reflect their purpose more accurately, even if the code is small and simple.

-I can not make this code better because as I saw Rainis' code it stuck in my head.
+I made code little bit faster (22ms, was 27ms).
+I used for loop and variables written out.